Brayden Preteen Summary: 8.75 Years

 Sleeping is good.
 Brayden has his waves–every so often he feels some compelling need to get out of his bed several times at night.
 He needs to go potty.
 He needs to get a drink.
 He needs to give an extra hug.
 Brayden did a report on Earthquakes and during the time he was researching this report, he started getting out of bed several times each night.
 We went a couple of weeks of patiently talking through things and sending him back to bed.

 Finally, however, I had lost the patience for nicely waiting for him to decide to stay in his bed at bedtime.
-I told him any time he got out of bed would lose him video games for a week.
+I told him any time he got out of bed he would lose video games for a week.
 I told him that would ensure he would only get out of bed if he really needed to.
 I explained he needed to go to the bathroom before bed, get his drinks before bed, and get his hugs and kisses quota in before bed.
 The threat cured him and he never had to experience loss of video games.

 An interesting thing is that once I laid down that law, he also stopped worrying about earthquakes.
 Once he wasn’t allowed to come out and indulge on the worry, he worked it out with himself to not be worried.
-He was proud after a couple of nights and told me how he had figured out how to worry about it.
+He was proud after a couple of nights and told me how he had figured out how to not worry about it.
 It was an interesting learning experience for me as a parent.
 I think it was right to help him work through those fears, but at some point we became a crutch to him.
 Once he had to work out the problem himself, he did.

 EXTRA ACTIVITIES